+Implementation: 06/12/2023 Evidence 6/12/2023 - PDs were given on early release days, mandatory teacher work days, and through individual coaching.
 Experience 6/12/2023 - Seeing the turn around in classroom management, especially in the beginning teachers, was quite a turn around from first semester.
 Sustainability 6/12/2023 - With staff turnover during the summer, we will need to train new staff on the policies and procedures at JMA.
 We will also have to reteach some of our returning staff that may have started later in the school year and did not have the same level of coaching because of start date.

-Core Function: Dimension D - Planning and Operational Effectiveness Effective Pra actice: Resource Allocation KEY D1.02 The LEA/School has aligned resource allocation (money, time, human resources) within each school's instructional priorities.(5171) Implementation Status Assigned To Target Date Initial Assessment: Within the 2023-24 school year, our school identified Human Resources as an inequity; as a result, our school plans to mitigate this inequity by the utilization of Title 1 funds to hire additional staff members to support student learning and targeted small group instruction.
-(Goal 2, Goal 4, Title I Funding) Limited Development 09/22/2023 How it will lowhen fully n Within the 2023-24 school year, our school identified the following resource inequity Instruction/Training); as a result, our school plans to mitigate this inequity by continuing to prioritize the NCILA - Relay Training and provide clear observation, feedback and coaching to teachers using a weekly coaching cycle.
-(Goal 2, Goal 4) (Goal 2, Goal 4, Title I Funding) Kristen Lanier (8/24/22) 06/18/2024 Actions 0 of 2 (0%) 9/22/23 Within the 2023-24 school year, our school identified the following resource inequity Instruction/Training); as a result, our school plans to mitigate this inequity by continuing to prioritize the NCILA - Relay Training and provide clear observation, feedback and coaching to teachers using a weekly coaching cycle.
-(Goal 2, Goal 4) (Goal 2, Goal 4, Title I Funding) Gwen Love 06/18/2024 Notes 9/22/2 Within the 2023-24 school year, our school identified Human Resources as an inequity; as a result, our school plans to mitigate this inequity by the utilization of Title 1 funds to hire additional staff members to support student learning and targeted small group instruction.
-(Goal 2, Goal 4, Title I Funding) Kristen Lanier (8/24/22) 06/18/2024
+Core Functio on: Dimension D - Planning and Operational Effectiveness ffective Pra octice: Resource Allocation KEY D1.02 The LEA/School has aligned resource allocation (money, time, human resources) within each school's instructional priorities.(5171) Implementation Status Assigned To Target Dat nitial Asses sment: Within the 2023-24 school year, our school identified Human Resources as an inequity; as a result, our school plans to mitigate this inequity by the utilization of Title 1 funds to hire additional staff members to support student learning and targeted small group instruction.
+(Goal 2, Goal 4, Title I Funding) Limited Development 09/22/2023 How it will lo when fully n Within the 2023-24 school year, our school identified the following resource inequity Instruction/Training); as a result, our school plans to mitigate this inequity by continuing to prioritize the NCILA - Relay Training and provide clear observation, feedback and coaching to teachers using a weekly coaching cycle.
+(Goal 2, Goal 4) (Goal 2, Goal 4, Title I Funding) Kristen Lanier (8/24/22) 06/18/202 Actions 0 of 2 (0%) 9/22/ 23 Within the 2023-24 school year, our school identified the following resource inequity Instruction/Training); as a result, our school plans to mitigate this inequity by continuing to prioritize the NCILA - Relay Training and provide clear observation, feedback and coaching to Gwen Love 06/18/202